-From 2002 to 2018, while obtaining his degrees, he has also worked part-time as a federally-contracted Weather Observer for the U.S. National Weather Service and the U.S. Federal Aviation Administration at New Orleans International Airport.
+From 2002 to 2018, while earning his degrees, he also worked part-time as a federally-contracted Weather Observer for the U.S. National Weather Service and the U.S. Federal Aviation Administration at New Orleans International Airport.

-From 2013 to 2018, he was a Graduate Teaching Fellow at the University of New Orleans where he taught American Government, LGBT Politics, Criminal Justice, Courts and Judges, as well as Methods of Political Research.
-While at UNO, he was twice nominated for the campus-wide UNO Advocate Award for Excellence in Teaching, for 2016-2017 and 2017-2018.
+From 2013 to 2018, he was a Graduate Teaching Fellow at the University of New Orleans where he taught American Government, LGBTQ Politics, Courts and Judges, Criminal Justice, as well as Methods of Political Research.
+While at UNO, he was a finalist for the campus-wide UNO Advocate Award for Excellence in Teaching, for 2016-2017 and 2017-2018.
+He was also a finalist for the Outstanding Graduate Student Award for 2017-2018.
 He won the UNO Leadership Award for Service [for Pre-Law Advising] for 2017-2018.

-From 2015 to 2018, he was an Adjunct Instructor at Tulane University where he taught American Government, LGBT Politics, Criminal Justice, Court & Politics, and Constitutional Law.
+From 2015 to 2018, he was an Adjunct Instructor at Tulane University where he taught American Government, LGBTQ Politics, Criminal Justice, Court & Politics, and Constitutional Law.

-In Fall 2018, he became a Visiting Assistant Professor at Tulane University where he teaches Scope & Methods of Political Research, as well as courses in the American field and subfields of Public Law and LGBT Politics.
+In Fall 2018, he became a Visiting Assistant Professor at Tulane University where he teaches Scope & Methods of Political Research and courses in the American field in the subfields of Public Law and LGBTQ Politics.

-He also regularly advises students about careers in law and applying to law school.
+He regularly advises students about careers in law and applying to law school.